khaledRoushdy/Ebo/README.md

 Now you have downloaded 2 files "loginPage.json" and "LoginPage.java"
 [![login-Page-Java-Demo-Website.png](https://i.postimg.cc/YqJV5xjH/login-Page-Java-Demo-Website.png)](https://postimg.cc/N5kpTm1J)

-We need to create this path in your project "src/main/resources/objectRepository" and put the loginPage.json in it or you can edit the default location in loginPage.java.</br>
+You need to create this path in your project "src/main/resources/objectRepository" and put the loginPage.json in it or you can edit the default location in loginPage.java.</br>

 This is a sample of the template for the loginPage.java that you will get from Pages Automation Tool and where you should put your json file.